 If you have any last-minute scheduling questions or you need to cancel your appointment, please call or text us at (206) 853-0534 (your direct reply to an appointment confirmation or reminder email or text will not get delivered to us), send an email to email@example.com or contact Administrative Assistant on ChARM.

 Our philosophy is that health is paramount to a happy life.
 Without your health, you cannot have anything else in life.
 Think about it for a moment – if you are ill, it affects everything including relationships, your job, and any recreation.
 For this reason, we work with clients on achieving optimal health.
 You will let us know your goals, and we will provide education and nutritional information as well as support to allow you to get there.
 In a quest for optimal health, sometimes the hardest part is determining the correct nutrition information for your condition.
 You may have already sorted through an abundance of information, looking for the solution that best meets your needs.
 Sometimes it’s overwhelming.
 We work with you to personalize your treatment and help you determine what applies to you and your goals, specifically.

 How do I find your office?

-We are located at 4500 9th Ave NE, Suite 300, Office #42, Seattle, WA 98105.
+We are located at 4500 9th Ave NE, Suite 300, Seattle, WA 98105.
 Our door is to the left of the AMC theater entrance, where you will take the elevator up to the 3rd floor.
-Once there, go straight, take a left at the end of the corridor and make a right at the second hallway across from the small waiting area.
+Once there, go straight, take an immediate right and follow the hallway straight to our front door.
 Don’t hesitate to call us at (206)853-0534 if you are having trouble finding us.

 Do you have parking?

-Yes, click here to learn more and follow the instructions listed.
+Yes, click on the 2021 UBC Parking info sheet to learn more and follow the instructions listed.